vishoo7/CarND-MPC-Project/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

+## Rubric talking points

+* Student describes their model in detail.
+This includes the state, actuators and update equations.

+Here is the model that I used:

+![alt text][image1]

+The variables above represent the vehicle's x and y coordinates, orientation angle, velocity, cross-track error, and psi error, respectively. dt is how much time elapses between actuations.
+The outputs are acceleration and steering angle.

+* Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
+Additionally the student details the previous values tried.

+N is the number of timesteps in the horizon. dt is how much time elapses between actuations.
+For example, if N were 20 and dt were 0.5, then T would be 10 seconds.
+N=10 and dt = .1 were originally suggestions from the SDC Slack channel.
+When playing with these values the dt value being higher would inhibit responsiveness.
+The model slowed down when N was too large.

+* A polynomial is fitted to waypoints.
+If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

+The waypoint coordinates are preprocessed using vector transformation equations in order to be in vehicle coordinates:

+  `
+  for (int i = 0; i < ptsx.size(); i++) {
+      double shift_x = ptsx[i] - px;
+      double shift_y = ptsy[i] - py;

+      ptsx[i] = (shift_x * cos(-psi) - shift_y * sin(-psi));
+      ptsy[i] = (shift_x * sin(-psi) + shift_y * cos(-psi));
+  }
+  `

+From these transformed coordinates the polyfit() function is used to calculate a forth-degree polynomial line, drawing the yellow line denoting the path the vehicle should ideally follow.
+Because we are now calculating from the perspective of the vehicle the x, y and psi are now zero'd out, simplifying the following calculation taken from the quiz

+ `
+  double cte = polyeval(coeffs, x) - y;
+  double epsi = psi - atan(coeffs[1]);
+  `

+* The student implements Model Predictive Control that handles a 100 millisecond latency.
+Student provides details on how they deal with latency.

+Before accounting for latency the vehicle immediately veered off the road in the simulations.
+For latency I predicted values using the previously mentioned model starting from the current state and dt = .1.
+The resulting state from the prediction was the new initial state for MPC.